slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 ### Deploy a pod

 Let's deploy the container we built in [Activity 01](https://github.com/laurentsimon/oss-na24-slsa-workshop/blob/main/activities/01/readme.md).
-For that, we will use the [k8/echo-server-deployment.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml) pod configuration.
+For that, we will use the [k8/echo-server-deployment.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml) pod definition.

 Follow these steps:

-1. Edit the [image](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml#L23) in the deployment file.
+1. Edit the [image](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml#L23) in the pod definition.
 1. WARNING: Since we are running Kubernetes locally, there is no google service account to match against.
 To simulate one exists for our demo, we make the assumption that its value is exposed via the ["cloud.google.com.v1/service_account" annotation](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/k8/echo-server-deployment.yml#L18).
-Edit the value to the service account configured in your deployment policy for the container.
+Set the value to the service account configured in your deployment policy for the container.
 1. Deploy the container

 ```shell